mangodevio/RSVP/README.md

 #### Calendar Reminder:

 - For users selecting "Not Sure Yet"
-- Creates a reminder event for March 30th, 2025 (ahead of the wedding date)
+- Creates a reminder event for March 30th, 2025 (ahead of the Walima date)
 - Includes options for Google Calendar and Apple Calendar
-- Reminder includes the wedding venue information
+- Reminder includes the Walima venue information
 - Sets up alerts for 1 week and 1 day before the reminder date

 ### 3. Calendar Integration

 The app provides two types of calendar events:

-#### Wedding Event (May 3rd, 2025):
+#### Walima Event (May 3rd, 2025):

-- Available from the Wedding Info component
+- Available from the Walima Info component
-- Contains full wedding details
+- Contains full Walima details
 - Includes venue information and time

 #### RSVP Reminder Event (March 30th, 2025):

 - Available when selecting "Not Sure Yet" on the RSVP form
 - Reminds guests to make a final RSVP decision
-- Set approximately one month before the wedding
+- Set approximately one month before the Walima

 For each event type, two calendar options are provided: